SecurityTokenStandard/EIP-Spec/Issue.md

 Allows a token holder to revoke an operator for their tokens on a specific tranche.

 NB - it is possible the operator will retain authorisation over this token holder and tranche through either `defaultOperatorsByTranche` or `defaultOperators`.

+This function MUST emit the event `RevokedOperatorByTranche` every time it is called.

 ``` solidity
 function revokeOperatorByTranche(bytes32 _tranche, address _operator) external;